-- For my table I bought this 16-piece dinnerware set in light blue.
+- To show how this works I bought this 16-piece dinnerware set in light blue.
+It’s enough for 4 guests.
 The color is so pretty and the shape of the bowls and mugs matches my white set perfectly.
-By alternating the aqua blue plates and bowls with the white, I now have 8 place settings instead of 4!
+By alternating the blue plates and bowls with the white plates and bowls, I now have 8 place settings instead of 4!
 AND your table is still perfectly coordinated!

 - This tip works great for patterned sets too.
 Mix a solid set with a patterned set and you’ll have a fantastic looking table.